top of page

 GRANTS & DONATIONS

-Connecting Cultures and New England Survivors of Torture and Trauma relies on donations and grants from organizations and private donors to continue programming support for refugee populations.
+Connecting Cultures relies on donations and grants from organizations and private donors to continue programming support for refugee populations.
 We are currently funded by a number of grants and donors including:

 United Way of Northwest Vermont.
-2019-2022.
+2019-2023.
 Specifically, these funds support interpretation for psychology services (in the common event that the insurance reimbursement rate does not cover the full cost of services) and for social work case management (which is not reimbursed through public or private insurance).
-These funds also support the work that a Connecting Cultures mental health clinician conducts outside of an assessment and intervention sessions.
+These funds also support the work that a Connecting Cultures mental health clinician conducts outside of assessment and intervention sessions.
 This includes community outreach efforts, coordination of care with other service providers, client and family phone calls, note and report writing, and managing interpreter billing and reimbursement.
+In the summer of 2022, funds from United Way supported operations support for our youth services including direct funds to facilitate youth entry to recreational and camp activities, and furniture and therapeutic materials for our beautiful office space at AALV.

 Child and Adolescent Psychology Training and Research (CAPTR) Grant.
-2021-2022.
-CAPTR grant funds two ten-hour per week child-focused practicum placements for the Fall of 2021 – Spring 2022.
-This placement provides a doctorate-level graduate student(s) in Psychological Science with advanced cultural knowledge and diverse clinical experience.
-Student(s) participate in weekly multidisciplinary training facilitated by Dr. Fondacaro and have the opportunity to provide clinical services to refugee children, youth, parents, and families from over thirty countries.
-The student(s) also receive weekly clinical supervision from a VPS licensed doctoral clinician with experience in the child-youth component of the Connecting Cultures program.
+2021-2024.
+The CAPTR grant funds child-focused practicum placements that provide doctoral-level graduate students in Psychological Science with advanced cultural knowledge and diverse clinical experience.
+Students participate in weekly multidisciplinary training facilitated by Dr. Fondacaro and provide clinical services to refugee children, youth, parents, and families from over thirty countries.
+The students also receive weekly clinical supervision from a VPS-licensed doctoral clinician with experience in the child-youth component of the Connecting Cultures program.

 Past: